connectrpc/connect-go/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Let us know about a bug you have found
+about: Let us know about a bug
 title: ''
 labels: bug
 assignees: ''